How to Burn Fat Without Losing Muscle

 So, what happens to your body when you start shedding the extra weight?
-Does your body burn fat or muscle first?
+Do you lose fat or muscle first?

 Many of the top search results on the internet will tell you the answer is fat.
 They may also mislead you into thinking your body won’t burn muscle until carbs and fats are depleted.